-Our team are leaders in the field of First Nation climate change work and have spoken across Canada, the US and Mexico on Indigenous climate change work.
-Our services in this area include:
+Our team are leaders in the field of First Nation climate change work and have spoken across Canada, the US and Mexico on our Indigenous climate change work.
+Our services include:

 First Nation Housing + Infrastructure

-We will lead your team and work with project partners who are recognized provincially and nationally in the areas of infrastructure management, First Nation housing management, active transportation, urban design, stakeholder engagement, and natural playground development.
+We will lead your team and work with our project partners who are recognized provincially and nationally in the areas of infrastructure management, First Nation housing management, active transportation, urban design, stakeholder engagement, and natural playground development.
 In working with our team, you will receive quality and economic value that supports your project's success and community's well-being.
-Our services include (click to learn more):
+Our services include:

 First Nation Food Sustainability + Security